video-dev/hls.js/doc/API.md

 'Maximum' inter-fragment buffer hole tolerance that hls.js can cope with when searching for the next fragment to load.
 When switching between quality level, fragments might not be perfectly aligned.
 This could result in small overlapping or hole in media buffer.
 This tolerance factor helps cope with this.

-### `maxSeekHole`

-(default: `2` seconds)

-In case playback is stalled, and a buffered range is available upfront, less than `maxSeekHole` seconds from current media position, hls.js will jump over this buffer hole to reach the beginning of this following buffered range.
-`maxSeekHole` allows to configure this jumpable threshold.

 ### `maxStarvationDelay`